-5.9.2 Respondents who are found to have violated this policy may be subject to sanctions, depending on the circumstances and the severity of the violation, as follows:
+5.10.2 Respondents who are found to have violated this policy may be subject to sanctions, depending on the circumstances and the severity of the violation, as follows:

-1) Possible sanctions against faculty and non-faculty employees for violations of this policy include verbal counseling, written warning, probation, reassignment, transfer, demotion, reduction in pay, suspension, termination of employment, and a no trespassing on campus and/or in university programs, services, and activities order.
+1) Employees-Possible sanctions against employees for violations of this policy include, but are not limited to, verbal counseling, written warning, probation, reassignment, transfer, demotion, reduction in pay, suspension without pay, and termination of employment.

-2) Possible sanctions against students for violations of this policy include those described in UVU Policy 541 Student Code of Conduct, such as fines, restitution, interim suspension, suspension, suspension withheld, warning, probation, expulsion, withholding diploma, revocation of degree, discretionary sanction, and organizational sanction.
+2) Students-Possible sanctions against students for violations of this policy include, but are not limited to, those described in UVU Policy 541 Student Code of Conduct, such as fines, restitution, interim suspension, suspension, warning, probation, expulsion, withholding diploma, revocation of degree, discretionary sanction, and organizational sanction.

-3) Possible sanctions against vendors or visitors to campus who are neither students nor employees of the University include banning the vendors/visitors from all or part(s) of the University and/or ending business relationships with the vendors.
+3) Vendors/Contractors/Visitors/Volunteers-Possible sanctions against vendors or visitors to campus who are neither students nor employees of the University include, but are not limited to, banning the vendors/visitors from all or part(s) of the University and/or ending business relationships with the vendors.